LeonKuhne/F-Project/readme.md

 - class references to 'this' are replaced with an class object instance
 - constructors create an object instance, update its attributes, and return the instance
 - class functions take in the class object as the second parameter

-# Project Parser | v2.0
-this could be used when you want to...
-...have a prototype improve performance
-...start a new project from a previous one
-...use functionality from another project
-...use other peoples code without their permission

-#### MISSION STATEMENT
-0. Take an object oriented project
-1. Change it to functional
-2. Optimize for cuncurrency

-## Todo
-### NODE
-- extra: z axis; indicate depth by adding effects to nodes, let nodes be moved through z axes using keybind or button, also indicate the depth
-- extra: pan node view
-- extra: scroll to zoom
-- extra: offscreen node indicator (dot on edge)
-### EDITOR
-- extra: make the node & module editors togglable by clicking on the header
-### CODE
-- extra: code auto test field
-- extra: code compile check & indicator
-- extra: allow the spread operator for input params
-### RUN
-- extra: optimize running nodes in parallel
-### CSS
-- extra: fix group node element colors during interaction
-### PROJECT
-- extra: import modules from js file
-- extra: (started) import project as nodes from js file
-- extra: export project or run path javascript file
-- extra: parse js loops into nodes that yield using generators

 ## Architecture